solo-io/workshops/istio-day2/1-understand-istio/03-observability.md

     kiali-operator \
     kiali-operator
 ```

+> :eyes: You may see helm complain about some parts of the Kiali install; you can ignore those for now and verify the Kiali Operator got installed correctly

 At this point we have the Kiali operator installed.
 Let's check that it's up and running: